Thursday, January 19, 2012

 Welcome to sewing school!
 I started this blog as a way to add to the experience of my sewing students as an online accompanist to my class, an outlet to share crafts I find online that I love, and to share my own tutorials and projects.
 I have 20 years experience and have a degree in fashion design and love to share my passion for sewing.

 When it comes to learning sewing I have found a variety of fantastic tutorials and videos.
 Since I have not found a site that has combined all these great tutorials online together in a way that makes sense to a beginning sewing student, I have decided to create a sewing class based on the best tutorials online.
 This is meant to coincide with the sewing classes I teach (as an additional resource to class) and to help anyone who wants to learn how to sew for free.
-I plan to post lessons at least once a week, as long as people are following (so if your enjoying this class please let me know)!
+I plan to post lessons when I can.

 Sewing Community: Because Sewing Is More Fun With Friends!